pbreen40/AdvancedCAD/README.md

 #### Components:
 ##### Base
-The base that held all the parts together
+Where all parts sit on.
 ##### Bracket
-The bracket that held the clip in place
+Holds the clip in place.
 ##### Clip
-The little piece that connected the shelf to the bracket
+Connects shelf to bracket.
 ##### ServoArm
 The servo arm that connects to the servo and pushes the shelf up and down
 ##### ServoMount